qbanguije/lcc-solo/README.md

 ## Step 5: Connect your rigs

-At this point, your pool is all set and you can start working.
+At this point, your pool is all set and you can start mining.
 Connect your miners to your pool as:

 ```
 stratum+tcp://EXTERNAL_IP:3333